domrally/peekeasy/README.md

 	}
 }

-const fizzbuzz: FizzBuzzState = Peekeasy.State(
+const fizzbuzz: FizzBuzz = Peekeasy.State(
 	new FizzBuzzState(),
 	new FizzBuzzState(3, 'fizz'),
 	new FizzBuzzState(5, 'buzz'),